robbycerantola/pinnacola/readme.txt

 It is a multi user game, minimum 2 players needed, maximum 4.
 One terminal has to be started as Server and the other as clients .
-In settings you have to set your user name and the server ip address to connect to.
+In 'settings' you have to set your user name and the server ip address to connect to.